Aliases for CAMK2B Gene

 GeneCards Summary for CAMK2B Gene

-CAMK2B (Calcium/Calmodulin-Dependent Protein Kinase II Beta) is a Protein Coding gene.
-Diseases associated with CAMK2B include phencyclidine abuse.
-Among its related pathways are Proteoglycans in cancer and ERK Signaling.
-GO annotations related to this gene include actin binding and calmodulin-dependent protein kinase activity.
-An important paralog of this gene is DCX.
+CAMK2B (Calcium/Calmodulin Dependent Protein Kinase II Beta) is a Protein Coding gene.
+Diseases associated with CAMK2B include Mental Retardation, Autosomal Dominant 54 and Alacrima, Achalasia, And Mental Retardation Syndrome.
+Among its related pathways are RET signaling and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
+An important paralog of this gene is CAMK2G.